-Institution set standards and equity plans receive regular vetting across constituencies and undergo collaborative revision via the Participatory Governance process.
+Institution Set Standards on the 2019 Annual Report (6.B.10) are vetted across constituencies and undergo collaborative revision via the Participatory Governance process.
 The Academic Senate provides feedback and input.
-The Student Success and Equity Committee, a representative body of faculty, classified staff, students, and administrators, is charged with reviewing and revising the intuitional goals.
+The Student Success Committee, a representative body of faculty, classified staff, students, and administrators, reviews and revises the institutional goals.
 The Office of Institutional Effectiveness (IE) provides the committee baseline and outcomes data in early spring semester, goals are adjusted and recommendations for improvement are brought to the president.